Understanding how the world works

 The most important requirement in the study of physics is a passion for the understanding of how the world works, and a drive to master the key concepts governing the physical world.
 It illuminates our understanding of why the sun turns red in the evening, how we can speak across continents and why some bridges fall down.
 Students should also be able to access cutting edge research.
 There are regular trips to CERN in Geneva, the largest particle accelerator in the world, and to JET in Oxfordshire, which currently houses the largest nuclear fusion reactor in Europe.

-Students should have at least a B grade in Double Award Science or Physics GCSE, and in GCSE Mathematics.
+Students should have at least a grade 6 in Double Award Science or Physics GCSE, and in GCSE Mathematics.
 They are also strongly advised to take A Level Mathematics.
-The A Level Physics course opens up the world of Scientific Research, - Engineering, Astronomy, Information Technology and Medicine.
+The A Level Physics course opens up the world of Scientific Research - Engineering, Astronomy, Information Technology and Medicine.

 Units in year 12: